 The first is graphics card performance.
 The more pixels you have, the more processing power your graphics card needs to alter those pixels in a timely fashion.
 5K monitors display stunning images, but if your system isn’t up to the task of driving 14.7 million pixels, your overall user experience will suffer and that extra resolution will actually become a hindrance.

 The second thing that can hold back a high resolution monitor is your operating system's font-scaling capabilities.
 Windows is best at a pixel density of 90-100 pixels per inch (ppi).
 At higher values, objects and text become extremely small and potentially impossible to read.
 When reviewing 27-inch 5K monitors, we’ve been forced to use dpi-scaling for any hope of reading text in our applications.
 Scaling varies in quality among monitors and is not always a sure fix when text is too tiny.

 What kind of panel do I need?
 TN vs. VA vs. IPS

-There are three major technologies used in today’s LCD panels: twisted nematic (TN), vertical alignment (VA) and in-plane switching (IPS).
+There are three major technologies used in today’s LCD panels: twisted nematic (TN panel), vertical alignment (VA panel) and in-plane switching (IPS panel).
 Each has several variations that offer different advantages, like better viewing angles, faster panel response, lower power consumption and the like.
 We won’t get into the intricacies of how these differing panels work.
 Instead, review the chart below to see how each type of panel impacts image quality and the use cases for which we generally recommend each panel.